CrossEye/eweda/README.md

 Functional programming is in good part about immutable objects and side-effect free functions.
 We will stick to that as much as feasible, but will not be dogmatic about it.

+As much as we can, we would like the implementation to be both clean and elegant.
+But the API is king: we will sacrifice a great deal of implementation elegance for even a slightly cleaner API.

 Structure
 ---------